dmlarionov/PowerShellDeploy/README.md

 }
 ```

-Probably, you want to use 2 scripts (in example above) - one for deployment to a Linux boxes and another for deployment to Windows, because staging and productions boxes are similar.

-So, create scripts (`./tools/...ps1`) that control low-level deployment steps which take their configurations from environment variables and use it in Jenkins stages like:
+You have to create scripts (`./tools/...ps1`) that control low-level deployment steps which take their configurations through environment variables from `Jenkinsfile` this way:

 ```groovy
 stage('Linux service name') {